Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Introduction

 While venture capital firms still make up a large majority of the investors in early-stage startups, with the creation and adoption of the Jumpstart Our Business Startups (JOBS) Act \citep{congress2012jumpstart}, early-stage investment opportunities are now available to the everyday investor in the United States.
 Before this policy change, only certain accredited investors were allowed to take equity stakes in most private companies.
 With the adoption of this policy, there are now many companies such as FlashFunders and NextSeed \citep{FlashFunders,NextSeed} that assist the everyday investor in finding and participating in startup investment opportunities.
-While these sites provide some relevant information about the startup companies of interest, users of this sites do not have direct access to the company in the same way that a venture capital firm does.
+While these sites provide some relevant information about the startup companies of interest, users of these sites do not have direct access to the company in the same way that a venture capital firm does.
 Thus, oftentimes they do not have the information needed to execute a thorough and intensive selection process.
-Additionally, these investors will not be involved in the future process of the companies.
-Needless to say, intuition suggests that these investment opportunities will have a lower success-rate than that of venture capital backed startups.
-This means that there is a need for quantitative investment strategies which can be developed from publicly available data.
-Such strategies can serve to level the playing field and empower the everyday investor.
+One expects that these investment opportunities will have a lower success-rate than that of venture capital backed startups.
+This means that there is a need for quantitative measures of startup company quality which can be developed from publicly available data.
+Such measures can serve to level the playing field and empower the everyday investor.